SumoLogic/sumologic-documentation/docs/integrations/google/workspace/collect-logs.md

 ### About Source Configuration

-Currently, the source name for Google Workspace is still **G Suite Apps Audit Source**, which will be changed/updated shortly.
+Currently, the source name for Google Workspace is still **Google Workspace Apps Audit Source**, which will be changed/updated shortly.

-Configure one [G Suite Apps Audit Source](/docs/send-data/hosted-collectors/google-source/g-suite-apps-audit-source) for each Google App from which you want to collect events:
+Configure one [Google Workspace Apps Audit Source](/docs/send-data/hosted-collectors/google-source/g-suite-apps-audit-source) for each Google App from which you want to collect events:

 * Google Admin
 * Google Calendar